Pipe Threader Safety

 Fill out the form to watch this Supervisor Safety Tip video.

-Hi, I'm Jill, Chief Safety Officer with Vivid Learning Systems.
+Hi, I'm Jill, Chief Safety Officer with HSI.
 I'm a former OSHA Inspector, and I'm here to help you identify and correct workplace safety hazards.
 For this series we're at Southern Minnesota Beet Sugar Cooperative in the heart of the Upper Midwest to show you no matter where you work, safety training is for everyone.

 Back when I was an investigator with OSHA, I seemed to find a pipe threader in nearly every place of employment.
 They can be dangerous with clothing or fingers being wound in them.
 A covered foot control called an enabling device, formerly known as a dead man or live man control, now known as an enabling device, is necessary to immediately stop the threader when your foot is taken off the control.
 Today we have a chance to actually see a threader, and I'm with Brian, who's an instrumentation tech here at the Beet Sugar Cooperative.
 Thanks for being with me today Brian.